JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 If we highlight and copy the line then look at it as hex we see the filename contains characters outside the ascii table, the filename in hex is `2e 2e e2 80 80`.

-If we simply cope and paste the filename we can
+If we simply copy and paste the filename we can use cat:

 ```bash
 user@host:/home/user$ cat ..